 Chronic inactive gastritis that is not treated can damage the epithelium on the inside surface of the stomach.
 If the damage continues for many years, the normal foveolar cells in the epithelium are replaced by cells normally found in the small intestine (small bowel).
 This change is called intestinal metaplasia.

 Intestinal metaplasia is a non-cancerous change that develops after many years of injury.
-While it in itself is not cancer, it increases the risk for developing a type of cancer called adenocarcinoma over time.
-It is recommended that people with intestinal metaplasia undergo a follow up endoscopic examination of the stomach at least once every three years.
+While it in itself is not cancer, it increases the risk of developing a type of cancer called adenocarcinoma over time.
+It is recommended that people with intestinal metaplasia undergo a follow-up endoscopic examination of the stomach at least once every three years.
 Biopsies should be performed at each examination.

 Dysplasia is a word pathologists use to describe an abnormal pattern of growth.
 Dysplasia can develop in patients who have had chronic inactive gastritis for many years.
 It usually develops in areas of the stomach that already show intestinal metaplasia (see Intestinal metaplasia above).

 Dysplasia is often described as low grade or high grade based on how abnormal the tissue looks when examined under the microscope.
 In low-grade dysplasia, the cells in the epithelium are darker than the normal, healthy cells.
 Pathologists describe these cells as hyperchromatic.
 In high-grade dysplasia, the normal organization of the epithelium is lost.

 Like intestinal metaplasia, dysplasia is a non-cancerous change.
 However, it can turn into a cancer called adenocarcinoma over time.
 The risk of cancer is higher with high-grade dysplasia.
 If your pathologist sees dysplasia in your biopsy it will be described in your report.